 Given that circadian rhythm is so intimately linked to biological processes, it would be reasonable to assume that it also impacts the effectiveness of drugs.

-However, despite decades of research on biological clocks, circadian rhythm is “only seldom considered by clinicians, drug developers, or regulators.”
+However, despite decades of research on biological clocks, circadian rhythm is “

 The new study concerns the field of chronopharmacology, in which scientists are increasingly examining the effect of circadian rhythm on biological response to drugs.

 Prof. Söhnlein and his team at LMU research the biology of atherosclerosis at the molecular level.
 They explain that as the disease progresses, immune cells congregate at the sites where plaque builds up.